aamrlyman/YouTubeClone/README.md

 I am using github workflows to push changes to the `main` branch as needed.

 ## Project Status
-This project is feature complete but not currently hosted:
+This project is feature complete but not currently hosted and includes the following features:
 - Users account registration, login and logout
 - Logged in users can add comments to videos other users can view comments made
 - Users can search for videos using the search bar